 DMT is used for religious purposes, in an effort to reach a more spiritual consciousness.
 Indigenous people of South America have used it for centuries.
 Spanish and Portuguese Christian missionaries in the 1500s were introduced to a drink containing DMT by natives of the Cunam of Venezuela and the Popay of Colombia.
 They experienced the psychedelic effects firsthand, which lead to a fear surrounding the origins of their visual distortions as possibly coming from another world, or planet.
 This helped associate DMT with aliens, ghosts or spirits.

-The risks of DMT
+Risks of DMT

+There’s still a lot we don’t know about DMT; because of that, use of this drug can be a huge risk.
 We don’t know exactly what in DMT causes psychedelic, hallucinogenic experiences from a biochemical perspective, or why they assist to some degree in therapeutic or creative processes.
 Substances like DMT are still broadly untested for consumer use and are therefore banned by both the FDA and the DEA.

 Using DMT could create several health risks, including a serotonin overdose, increased heart rate, loss of muscle control, dizziness, nausea, and pain or tightness in the chest.